15 to 35 kilograms (33 to 77 pounds)

-Thomson’s gazelles, named for researcher Joseph Thomson, have light-brown coats with darks stripes running down their sides, a white patch on their rumps extending underneath the tail, and ridged horns that curve backward.
+These small gazelles, named for researcher Joseph Thomson, have light-brown coats with dark stripes running down their sides, a white patch on their rumps extending underneath the tail, and ridged horns that curve backward.
 Females may have shorter, smoother, and slimmer horns than males or none at all.
 Grant’s gazelles are sometimes confused with Thomson’s.
 However, Thomson’s is distinguished from Grant’s by its smaller size and the white patch on its rump.
 On Grant’s gazelles, the patch always extends above the tail.

 Behavior & Diet

-In the dry season, grasses make up about 90% of their diets.
+In the dry season, grasses make up about 90 percent of their diets.
 They will also eat seeds and browse on shrubs.
-Thomson's gazelles will congregate with larger ungulates, such as wildebeest and zebra, which trample and graze on tall grass, making it easier for them to feed on short grass.
+They will congregate with larger ungulates, such as wildebeest and zebra, which trample and graze on tall grass, making it easier for them to feed on short grass.

-It is extremely alert to sounds and movements, relying on visual awareness of one another to stay in contact.
-Its strong senses of hearing, sight, and smell balance its vulnerability and small size on the open plains.
+They are extremely alert to sounds and movements, relying on visual awareness of one another to stay in contact.
+Their strong senses of hearing, sight, and smell balance its vulnerability and small size on the open plains.

 Births usually peak right after the rainy seasons.
 After giving birth, the mother hides the newborn in the grass and returns several times a day to nurse it.
-Nevertheless, predation on the young is heavy, and many predators are able to feed solely on newborn Thomson’s gazelles during the calving peaks.
+Nevertheless, predation on the young is heavy, and many predators are able to feed solely on newborns during the calving peaks.

 The Thomson’s gazelle’s habitat is decreasing as human populations grow and agriculture, settlements, and roads expand.